Blibbo/Studio/Software/Studying/Obsidian/Plugins/LaTeX suite/LaTeX suite.md

 		- replaced with inline case environment (the same but no `\n`)
 	- `array`
 		- replaced with inline array
+	- `align`
+		- replaced with an inline align
 	- `<=>`
 		- replaced with `<==>`. `<=>` is now being used for the short one